OPCF-Members/Help/README.md

 If your e-mail is accepted you will be asked to verify that you have access by clicking on a link sent to you.
 This link will be sent by mail.admin@opcfoundation.org.
 Please check junk mail settings if you do not receive the email.

+You can request that the verification email be resent from this [page](https://apps.opcfoundation.org/registration/).

 Once your e-mail has been verified the administrator will be notified of your request.
 When it is approved you will receive an invitation sent by GitHub. *You need to accept this invitation to get access*.

 You will periodically (once every 6 months or so) receive an e-mail from the system asking you to verify your e-mail again.
 If you do not respond in a timely manner your access will be revoked.
 If you lose access unexpectedly you can uninstall and reinstall the GitHub App and repeat the steps above to restore access.